huaihuaisz/Open-Grants-Program/applications/kylin_network.md

 #### Open API and SDK

-Our ultimate goal is to provide essential Open API and SDK from a high-level perspective with the above tools and fully empower the data economy on Polkadot.
+Our ultimate goal is to provide essential open API and SDK from a high-level perspective with the above tools and fully empower the data economy on Polkadot.
 The functionality can be utilized via Open API and SDK.
 This will be released to combine the above components.

 The benefits of an open API are beyond criticism.
 We hope to build a framework whereby a plethora of diverse, validated data can find expression, value, and explosive operationalization in the Polkadot ecosystem.